Home | Donate-Join | Take Action! |

 In 2006, a section was added to the Act to Save America's Forests that would transfer the Giant Sequoia National Monument to the National Park Service.

-The Act is endorsed by over 600 eminent scientists, including E.O.
+The Act has been endorsed by over 600 eminent scientists, including E.O.
 Wilson, Stuart Pimm, Peter Raven, and Jane Goodall.
 In the year 2000, nearly one-fourth of the members of Congress cosponsored the bill, 135 Representatives and 6 Senators.

 Passing the Act to Save America's Forests will restore our national Forests into biologically diverse natural forests.
 The Forest Service will be transformed into the world's largest forest ecosystem protection and restoration organization.
 This will be a beacon to the world, setting an entirely new standard of what is possible in protecting and restoring ecosystems.